Return to the Oval Full Schedule

 - The Shop is an active learning environment charged with integrating the College’s fabrication resources within the curriculum in a more meaningful manner.
 The Shop’s mission is to empower all interested community members to use and master the tools of fabrication and prototyping through training and guidance.

-Design Challenge - Location tbd
+Design Challenge - Library, Upper Level

 - More information coming soon.